-To facilitate passing the metadata file creation / update off to a separate thread, the metadata file update should be handled by a call to which (in the POSIX case) will proceed as follows:
+To facilitate passing the metadata file creation/update and/or updater file creation off to a separate thread, the metadata file update should be handled by a call to which (in the POSIX case) will proceed as follows:

 - 1. Sort the index by increasing offset in the HDF5 file - 2.
 Scan through the sorted index, visiting each entry once, and taking the following actions: - a.
-If the entry in the index has a non-NULL entry ptr field: - i.
-If it exists, insert the location and length of the previous image of the entry on the delayed free space release linked list - ii.
-Allocate space for the entry in the metadata file and update the index - iii.
-Compute the checksum of the entry and update the index - iv.
-Write the entry into the metadata file - v.
-Set the entry ptr field to NULL - b.
-If the entry's moved_to_hdf5_file field is FALSE, and the entry is clean, and its tick_of_last_flush is more than max_lag ticks in the past, set the moved to hdf5 file field to TRUE.

-c.
-If the entry's moved_to_hdf5_file field is TRUE, and either the entry is dirty, or its tick_of_last_flush is less than or equal to curr_tick - max_lag, set the moved to hdf5 file field to FALSE.

-- d.
-If the entry's moved_to_hdf5_file field is TRUE, and the entry is clean, and its tick_of_last_flush is more than max_lag ticks in the past, delete the entry from the index.
+If the entry in the index has a non-NULL entry\ptr field: - i.
+Verify that the tick\of\last\change is the current tick. - ii.
+If it exists, insert the location and length of the previous image of the entry on the delayed free space release linked list - iii.
+Allocate space for the entry in the metadata file and update the index - iv.
+Compute the checksum of the entry and update the index - v.
+Write the entry into the metadata file (omit if not configured to generate and maintain the metadata file). - b.
+If the entry's moved\to\hdf5\file field is FALSE, and the entry is clean, and its tick\of\last\flush is more than max\lag ticks in the past, set the moved\to\hdf5\file field to TRUE. - c.
+If the entry's moved\to\hdf5\file field is TRUE, and either the entry is dirty, or its tick\of\last\flush is less than or equal to curr\tick - max\lag, set the moved\to\hdf5\file field to FALSE. - d.
+If the entry's moved\to\hdf5\file field is TRUE, and the entry is clean, and its tick\of\last\flush is more than max\lag ticks in the past, delete the entry from the index.
 Do this by reducing the size of the index, and shifting subsequent entries down accordingly as the rest of the index is scanned. - 3.
 Construct the on disk image of the index - 4.
-Write the image of the index to the metadata file - 5.
-Update the header, construct its on disk image, and write the image to the metadata file - 6.
+Write the image of the index to the metadata file (omit if not configured to generate and maintain the metadata file). - 5.
+Update the header, construct its on disk image, and write the image to the metadata file (omit if not configured to generate and maintain the metadata file) - 6.
 Release timed out space from the delayed free space release linked list to the free space manager